syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Item Sizing.md

 ![](Item Sizing_images/ItemSizing_img2.png)

 ## AutoFit the items based on content
-The SfListView allows dynamically adjusting size of items based on the content loaded by defining the `SfListView.AutoFitMode` property.
-The control has two types of AutoFitMode as listed as follows:
+The SfListView allows dynamically adjusting size of the items based on the loaded content by defining the `SfListView.AutoFitMode` property.
+The control has two types of auto fit modes as listed as follows:

-*	`Height`: AutoFit the items based on the content.
+*	`Height`: Auto fits the items based on the content.
-*	`None`: The SfListView items are layout by `SfListView.ItemHeight`.
+*	`None`: Layouts the items by `SfListView.ItemHeight`.

 {% tabs %}
 {% highlight c# %}